 Session Initiating Protocol (SIP) trunking is a method of connecting business phone systems that operate using an internet connection as opposed to a traditional landline.
-This method allows the end point's phone private branch exchange system (PBX) to send and receive calls online.
+This method allows for the end point's phone private branch exchange system (PBX) to send and receive calls online.
 A PBX phone system is a phone system within a company that switches calls between callers and provides several external phone lines for users to share.
 With a traditional landline, all you could send were voice signals, but with SIP trunking, you can send voice, video, documents, pictures and other media.

 Companies are using this Internet phone service to gain more control and flexibility over their business telephony.
-SIP trunking allows you to consolidate voice and data on a single IP connection, whereas, before you needed separate connections for voice and internet.
+SIP trunking allows you to consolidate voice and data on a single IP connection, whereas before you needed separate connections for voice and internet.

 2. What Kind of Equipment Do I Need for SIP Trunking?

 SIP trunking equipment is composed of three main components, including an IP PBX, an ITSP and a border element.
-The IP PBX allows communication over an IP network and switches calls between VoIP callers on local lines.
+The IP PBX allows communication over an IP network and switches call between VoIP callers on local lines.
 The ITSP is the one providing the service to your company and is responsible for transporting IP communications over a private IP network or public internet, according to ToolBox.com.
 The border element ensures connectivity between the PSTN, the enterprise IP network and an external IP-carrier network.

 3. Why Convert to SIP Trunking?

 SIP trunking could not only help you serve your customers better, but it can help you communicate better with your suppliers and co-workers as well.
 Getting all of your communications within one phone system can help you increase overall production and boost revenue.

 The benefits of SIP trunking include:

 - Comes with a contingency plan